 Fortunately, hope now exists for people who have been trauma victims.
 Research is showing a revolutionary treatment method to be highly effective in treating even the most resistant post-traumatic stress disorders as well as milder forms of psychological pain.
 It is Eye Movement Desensitization and Reprocessing (EMDR).
 This approach is quickly gaining broad acceptance at one of the leading treatments for traumatic events.

 Then I saw something amazing.
-During her single EMDR (Eye Movement Desensitization and Reprocessing)treatment session, I witnessed a remarkable transformation as she resolved her grief over being abandoned, her fear of dying and came to a decision that she would be OK.
-Furthermore, she decided to devote her remaining time on earth to helping other cancer patients.
+During her single EMDR (Eye Movement Desensitization and Reprocessing)treatment session, I witnessed a remarkable transformation as she resolved her grief over being abandoned, her fear of dying, and came to a decision that she would be OK.
+Furthermore, she decided to devote her remaining time on earth to help other cancer patients.

 The follow-up video of her session one week later showed a different woman.
 Her makeover was more than make-up.
 She seemed unaffected by the events that just a few days before were as traumatic as she could imagine.
 The report was that she not only went on to live twice as long as her physician gave her but also touched many lives in a positive way.
 Because of her transformation, her husband returned to her side.
 In the end, she died with dignity and very little pain.
 It is so moving to realize that because of one therapy session, a woman who had lived a long life was given the gift of living a meaningful life.